 A student who has excess financial aid above the cost of tuition will have a book voucher created.
-The voucher may be up to the amount of the excess aid.
-If you choose not to use the book voucher, those funds will remain in your account and be disbursed accordingly.
+Book vouchers are generally a maximum of \$600.00.
+Larger or smaller voucher amounts may apply based on available funds and as needed If you choose not to use the book voucher, those funds will remain in your account and be disbursed accordingly.